CDonnerer/xgboost-distribution/README.rst

 Benchmarking
 ======================

-Across a variety of datasets we find:

-- ``XGBDistribution`` performs similarly to ``NGBRegressor``, but is typically at least an order of magnitude faster.
+Across a variety of datasets we find ``XGBDistribution`` performs similarly to ``NGBRegressor``, but is typically at least an order of magnitude faster:

-- For point estimates (RMSE), ``XGBRegressor`` offers the best performance, compared with ``XGBDistribution``, which will incur some performance and speed penalty for providing a probabilistic regression.

 +---------------+-----------------------------------+-----------------------------------+------------------------+
 |               | XGBDistribution                   | NGBRegressor                      |  XGBRegressor          |